top of page

 Tracing the cellular origin of breast tumors

 Studies based on lineage tracing experiments have shown that the mammary gland epithelium is self-maintained by three independent cellular populations: luminal ER-negative, luminal ER-positive and basal cells.
 Interestingly, upon different stressful situations such as transplantation, oncogene activation or cellular ablation adult committed cells can de-differentiate acquiring multipotent capacity in vivo.
 This project aims to examine whether multipotent stem cells are present in breast tumors by monitoring the three different mammary cell compartments separately in different murine breast cancer models.
-We strongly believe that elucidating the genetic signatures underlaying cellular identity, lineage commitment and cellular plasticity will definitely help to better understand breast cancer heterogeneity.
+We believe that elucidating the genetic signatures underlying cellular identity, lineage commitment, and cellular plasticity will enhance our understanding of breast cancer heterogeneity.

 People involved: Elena Vinuesa, Daniel Ortega, David Olivares